varya/varya.github.com/src/documents/life/from-finland-to-russia_en.html.md

 src="https://www.google.com/maps/embed?pb=!1m58!1m12!1m3!1d3945977.173735904!2d24.92763507997702!3d61.12398277225209!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m43!3e0!4m5!1s0x46920bc796210691%3A0xcd4ebd843be2f763!2sHelsinki!3m2!1d60.1733244!2d24.941024799999997!4m5!1s0x468e2090ecf624f5%3A0x366ea5de0a7e15d7!2sNeste+Oil+Orimattila+Tuuliharja%2C+Orimattila!3m2!1d60.825630499999995!2d25.5279597!4m5!1s0x4690be3c263e712b%3A0x12804594829a161!2sABC+Viipurinportti+Lappeenranta%2C+Hirsim%C3%A4enkatu%2C+Lappeenranta!3m2!1d61.052775999999994!2d28.260175!4m5!1s0x469bc539bef430b9%3A0x40146d63c75b200!2sKitee!3m2!1d62.0984379!2d30.138004499999997!4m5!1s0x46995f4d08a2a6d3%3A0x62d9b7196c7fc150!2sNiiralan+rajanylityspaikka%2C+Tohmaj%C3%A4rvi!3m2!1d62.1719819!2d30.613665599999997!4m5!1s0x4698c269b1f5e4ff%3A0x63754189a5492f48!2sKolatselga%2C+Republic+of+Karelia%2C+Russia!3m2!1d61.678122599999995!2d32.230222!4m5!1s0x46a1ec3dd7bf1fe7%3A0xe49db0d89a0485d4!2sPetrozavodsk%2C+Republic+of+Karelia%2C+Russia!3m2!1d61.7781617!2d34.3640396!5e0!3m2!1sen!2sfi!4v1444217488751"
 width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

-You navigator or Google may build another route.
-Do not belive them.
+Your navigator or Google may build another route.
+Do not believe them.

-Better to go through Lahti than through Porvo.
-Numbers say that Porvo-way is faster.
+Better to go through Lahti than through Porvoo.
+Numbers say that Porvoo-way is faster.
 But the difference is only 10 minutes, whereas road to Lahti has 4 lanes and does not take all the traffic to St. Petersburg.
 This ensures the fastest speed and more comfortable drive.

 Closer to the border take a short cut through Kitee.
 After the border take the route to Kolatselga (Kolatselkä).
-There is anothe road to Petrosozavodsk, through Suoyarvi (Suojärvi) which is shorter, but not faster.
+There is another road to Petrozavodsk, through Suoyarvi (Suojärvi) which is shorter, but not faster.
 The roads' condition in Russia is legendary, so it matters to take the better route.

 ## The stops